ones1kk/assertions/README.md

 List<String> expected = singletonList("a");

 Asserts.that(lists)
     // First off, it can be described as combining 2 step assertion.
     .as("The given lists should not be empty and not be null.")
     // The given 'lists' should not be empty, assertion will verify it's empty or not.
     .isNotEmpty()
     // The given 'lists' should not be null, assertion will verify it's null or not.
     .isNotNull()
-        // If the verification of the above assertion is passed, define the new description for the new step.
+    // If the verification of the above assertion is passed,
+    // user can define new description for new step.
     // Also can put parameters into description with braces.
     .as("The given lists should contain one of '{}'.", "1, 2, or 3")
     // The given 'list' should contain any of the arguments.
     .containsAny("1", "2", "3")
     // Also, all of the arguments should be contained in given 'lists'.
     .containsAll("a", "b")
     // Write description again.
     .as("The given 'lists' shouldn't contain null.")
     // The given 'lists' shouldn't contain null.
     .doesNotContainNull()
     // The all of elements in 'lists' should all match the provided predicate.
     .allMatch(str -> str.length() > 0)
     // Write description again.
     .as("The size of given lists should be larger than 'expected'.")
     // The size of given 'lists' should be larger than the size of given 'expected'.
     .isLargerThan(expected);
 ```

 ## Inspired